 So – did I lose a dress size or two?
 Short answer is no. I did lose a few inches overall, though.
 I took pre and post measurements according to the book, and went down 5″ from various areas in total.
 It’s certainly possible that I am not doing the exercises correctly, but it may be a stretch to say that you can lose a dress size in a matter of weeks just with the 15-minute workout.
 However, it was nice to see that there was some change.

 Bottom Line: Is Fit and Fabulous in 15 Minutes worth the purchase?
 It is significantly cheaper than buying the DVD sets, so if you aren’t a newbie to fitness, you’ll probably be able to navigate through it.
-However, If you are a very visual learner and don’t do well with texty explanations, then it might be worth considering the T-Tapp Basic Workout Plus DVD Set.
 I do think the workouts themselves have merit and are worth doing; it’s just deciding what medium works best for you to learn them.

 What is your go-to workout?